Why Dobson Law?

 Lawyers play an essential role in American life, yet there are few professions more difficult or underappreciated.
 Kenneth "Craig" Dobson has practiced immigration law since 2005 and knows the importance of the work lawyers do and the challenges they face.
 His interest in ethics began while studying philosophy at university and continued throughout law school where he earned the highest grade in his law school ethics class.
 Craig is dedicated to the study and practice of the law and ethics of lawyering and is frequently asked to speak and write on the subject.
 He represents lawyers from all practice areas, but has a particular focus on representing immigration lawyers and advising lawyers on the multi-jurisdictional practice of law.
 His goal remains providing lawyers with world-class representation, helping good lawyers become better.

-Craig practices ethics and immigration law at his firm, Dobson Law LLC.
+Craig Dobson provides ethics advice to lawyers, represents lawyers in disciplinary matters, and practices immigration and nationality law at Dobson Law LLC.
 He has a Bachelor of Arts in philosophy from Furman University and a Juris Doctor, cum laude, from New England School of Law.
 During law school, he received CALI awards in both the Law and Ethics of Lawyering and International Business Transactions and served as Editor-in-Chief of the New England Journal of International and Comparative Law.
-He previously served as Georgia UPL Liaison for the American Immigration Lawyers Association’s Georgia-Alabama Chapter and was appointed by the Supreme Court of Georgia to serve as Chairperson of the District 1 UPL Committee for the State Bar of Georgia from 2014 to 2017.
-He is currently Chair of the American Immigration Lawyers Association’s National Ethics Committee and also a member of the Association of Professional Responsibility’s Cross-Border Practice Subcommittee, which is working on proposed amendments to current ABA multi-jurisdictional practice rules.
-Additionally, he is a member of New York City Bar Association’s Mindfulness & Wellbeing Committee in Law Committee.
+He previously served as Georgia UPL Liaison for the American Immigration Lawyers Association’s (AILA) Georgia-Alabama Chapter and was appointed by the Supreme Court of Georgia to serve as Chairperson of the District 1 UPL Committee for the State Bar of Georgia from 2014 to 2017.
+He is currently a member of AILA’s National Ethics Committee and was chair from 2017 to 2021.
+He is also a member of the Association of Professional Responsibility’s (APRL) Cross-Border Practice Subcommittee, which is working on proposed amendments to current ABA multi-jurisdictional practice rules.
+Additionally, he is a member of the New York City Bar Association’s Mindfulness & Wellbeing in Law Committee and vice-chair AILA’s new Lawyer Well-Being Committee.
 In October 2017, he became one of the first National Board-Certified Health & Wellness Coaches.

 Philosophy of Lawyering